leramosz/ror-movies/README.md

 - List of categories
 - List of movies by category

-Also, this example provides an API RESTful sharing JSON data.
+Also, this APP provides an API RESTful sharing JSON data.
 The endpoints are the following:

 - List of movies => /api/movies
 - Detail of a movie => /api/movies/{id}